The Ballpark at Harbor Yard

-The Ballpark at Harbor Yard was a 5,500-seat minor-league ballpark in downtown Bridgeport, Connecticut that opened on May 21, 1998.
+The Ballpark at Harbor Yard was a 5,500-seat independent-league ballpark in downtown Bridgeport, Connecticut that opened on May 21, 1998.
 The stadium was located next to the Webster Bank Arena, now known as the Total Mortgage Arena.
 It was named "Harbor Yard" as an allusion to Oriole Park at Camden Yards in Baltimore, Maryland.

 Located on Bridgeport's Long Island Sound waterfront, Harbor Yard was encircled by Interstate 95 and the Northeast Corridor rail line.
 The site had navigable ingress and egress routes to northern Fairfield County and the Naugatuck River Valley via the 8/25 connector.
 The city chose not to renew its lease to the Bluefish and closed the stadium after the 2017 baseball season.
 The venue has been converted to an outdoor concert amphitheater known as Hartford HealthCare Amphitheater.

 History

 The Ballpark at Harbor Yard opened on May 21, 1998, on the site of the former Jenkins Valve factory.
 The demolition of the Pequonnock apartment buildings in 2002 improved the parking situation for fans attending games at the Ballpark.
 The Ballpark and Total Mortgage Arena are credited for revitalizing the city into a prosperous waterfront attraction and destination.

 The Ballpark at Harbor Yard was constructed in between 1997 and 1998, and its $19 million price tag was funded through public and team contributions.
 It had a seating capacity of 5,500.
 Believing that Harbor Yard would be one of the important pieces of Bridgeport's renewal, team co-founder, Jack McGregor, chose its name as an allusion to Baltimore's renewal of the Camden Yards neighborhood.

 Harbor Yard was the home field of the Bridgeport Barrage of Major League Lacrosse from 2001 to 2003.
 The Barrage relocated to Philadelphia after the 2003 season.

 On October 1, 2009, the Atlantic League of Professional Baseball granted the ballpark the 2009 Atlantic League Park of the Year award.

 On August 8, 2017, Mayor Joe Ganim announced that city would not renew the Bluefish's lease, ending their 20-year stint at the ballpark at the end of the 2017 season.
 The Bluefish played their final home game at the park on September 17, 2017, losing by a score of 9–2 to the Somerset Patriots.

 The former minor-league ballpark was converted to a concert amphitheater known as Hartford HealthCare Amphitheater.
 A groundbreaking ceremony for the replacement amphitheater was held in July 2018.
 The amphitheater opened July 28, 2021.